ChrisWhealy/porous_absorber/README.md

 ## To Do

 Implement the calculations for a micro-perforated panel above an air gap.
-No porous absorber material is needed in this system
+No porous absorber material is needed in this type of device.

 Display the value of each plot point when the mouse pointer hovers it